The Pearl Incident

 Upon arriving in Washington a few days before the voyage, Drayton met with one of his contacts who told him that the scope of the plan had changed significantly since it was was first hatched.
 Word about the planned escape had spread and, understandably, a great many slaves were interested.
 Drayton was not deterred.
 He said that he would take anyone who arrived on the boat “before eleven o’clock … the others would have to remain behind."

-Late in the evening on April 14, some 76 slaves from across the city slipped through fields and streets and made their way to the wharf.
+Late in the evening on April 14, some 76 slaves from across the city slipped through fields and streets and made their way to the wharf in Southwest.
 They boarded the Pearl as quietly as they could under the cover of darkness and apparently avoided detection, save for two witnesses.
 One sympathized with their plight, and promised not to tell.
 The other, a driver named Judson Higgs who had been hired to take two of the slaves to the Pearl, was less sympathetic.
 Frustrated that his passengers were unable to immediately pay him for the ride, Higgs’s vengeance would prove to be the downfall of the Pearl.

 The Pearl set sail in the middle of the night of April 14.
 Finding the skies in a dead calm, the ship was forced to anchor just a few miles out of port and wait with its illegal cargo until the sun rose and the wind picked up.
 When it resumed sailing in the morning, the Pearl encountered only idle curiosity as it moved easily down the Potomac.
 However, approaching the mouth of the river, about 140 miles from Washington, winds prevented the ship from making an easy passage north.
 Drayton urged the captain to go north by way of the Atlantic, but Captain Edward Sayres dissented fearing that the boat would not survive the open sea.
 So, instead of proceeding, passengers and crew sheltered in a nearby harbor and tried to rest, hoping against hope that any pursuit would be delayed.